 Peer-to-Peer (P2P) Faculty Mentoring for Teaching at U of T

 Based on the findings in the Faculty Mentoring for Teaching Report (CTSI, 2016), CTSI piloted a mentoring program: Peer-2-Peer (P2P) Faculty Mentoring for Teaching @ U of T in 2016-17 – read the Pilot report.
-Based on the success of and enthusiasm for this initiative, we are launching a 2017-18 cohort.
+Based on the success of and enthusiasm for this initiative, cohorts were launched in 2017-2018 and 2018-2019.

 What is P2P?